farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 docker compose stop && docker compose up -d --force-recreate --pull always
 ```

-### Installing from source
+## Installing from source

-You can also build and run Hubble from source.
+Hubble can also be built and run directly from source without Docker.

 #### Installing Dependencies